Xue Susu: Biography

 In the 1590s she returned to Beijing, where the parties and literary gatherings that she hosted, as well as her archery demonstrations, further cemented her reputation.
-Xue referred to herself as "a female knight-errant", and took her name from a famous woman warrior from history; she also chose the sobriquet Wulang 五郎 ("fifth young gentleman") as a nickname.
+Xue Susu became known as a "Scholarly Woman of Ten Talents" (十能才女).
+The ten talents were: writing poetry, calligraphy, painting, playing the guqin, playing chess, playing the flute, embroidery, horse riding, tightrope walking, and shooting a slingshot.
+Xue Susu was proficient in Go and is the only female chess player in the Ming Dynasty whose skill is documented.
+Xue Susu referred to herself as "a female knight-errant", and she chose the sobriquet Wulang (五郎), meaning "fifth young gentleman", as a nickname.
 The "female knight-errant" epithet was reiterated by both the bibliophile Hu Yinglin and Fan Yulin, Secretary to the Ministry of War.
-Apparently fond of martial causes, she was not above using her position to influence military affairs, on one occasion abandoning her lover Yuan Baode when he refused to fund an expedition against the Japanese in Korea.
+Apparently fond of martial causes, she was not above attempting to influence military affairs, on one occasion abandoning her lover Yuan Weizhi when he refused to fund an expedition against the Japanese in Korea.